cheriell/CrossModalBeat-Symbolic/symbolic_beat_tracker/README.md

 The symbolic beat tracking model is modified from the PM2S model, which is based on a CRNN architecture.
 We removed the tempo tracking part, to let the model jointly learn beat and downbeat tracking.

-Before running the training script, please change the `trainer.logger.init_args.save_dir` and `data.init_args.dataset_path` in the `config.yaml` file to your where you want to save your trianing logs and where you saved the ASAP dataset.
+Before running the training script, please change the `trainer.logger.init_args.save_dir` and `data.init_args.dataset_path` in the `config.yaml` file to where you want to save your trianing logs and where you saved the ASAP dataset.

 To train the model, please run:

     python3 main.py fit --config config.yaml

+The trainig takes around 4 minutes to converge on the demo dataset split, on a H40 GPU.

 ## Inference